Last revised March 15, 2012

 Section 6.

-Each Alternate Senator shall serve as a regular non-voting member of the Senate.
-When less than a full compliment of Senators from his/her College is present at a Senate meeting, the highest listed Alternate (who received the highest number of votes when elected by their college) present and not already voting for an absent Senator shall have the right to vote.
+Each Alternate Senator shall serve as a regular non-voting member of the Faculty Senate.
+When there is less than a full complement of Senators from a Collegepresent at a Faculty Senate meeting, the Alternate who is present and not already voting for an absent Senator shall have the right to vote.

 ARTICLE VI